pierrediedhiou/cybersecurity-journey/glossary.md

 vulnerabilities
 - **WWW** — World Wide Web, the system of interlinked web pages accessed via the HTTP protocol through a web browser
+- **Wappalyzer** — A browser extension and online tool that identifies the technologies a website uses including frameworks, CMS platforms, CDNs, analytics tools and payment processors
+- **Wayback Machine** — An internet archive dating back to the late 1990s that captures website snapshots over time.
+Used in recon to find removed pages, old login forms and forgotten API endpoints.
+Available at web.archive.org
 ## X
 - **XSS** — Cross-Site Scripting, injecting malicious scripts into web pages
 - **XZ Utils** — Linux compression tool targeted by a supply chain attack